raymond-w-ko/omegacomplete.vim/README.md

 useful keyword completions for VIM.

-To accomplish this it talks to a server component coded in C++ for maximum speed, uses python glue code to send the contents of the current buffer to the server component for synchronization.
+To accomplish this it talks to a server component coded in C++ for maximum speed, and uses python glue code to send the contents of the current buffer to the server component for synchronization.

 ## Current Completion Types